 Roof coatings are renewable and can be reapplied every 10 years to continually lengthen your roof’s life.
 Each new coating renews the reflectiveness of the surface and it’s durability to keep up its waterproofing ability while continually saving you on material cost and eliminating landfill fill ups.

-Because the roof is collecting less heat during the day, the overall temperature of your building is going to decrease during hot summer months, reducing your energy bills.
-Because of the reflective coatings, any installed HVAC systems will have less strain and less usage.
+Because your roof is reflecting all that sunlight and collecting so much less heat during the day, the overall temperature of your building is going to massively decrease during those hot summer months.
+This in turn will significantly reduce your energy bills and any installed HVAC systems will have less strain and less usage.

-On average, a good roof coating job will extend the life of your roof by 10 years - and in many cases many more years than that!
+On average, a good roof coating job done by a certified roof coating contractor will extend the life of your roof by 10 years - and in many cases many more years than that!
 Down the line, with proper maintenance and care, you can have the roof recoated to further extend the lifetime and avoid costly full-on replacements.
 Because many coatings have reflective properties, the overall temperature of your roof is reduced, slowing the aging effects of heat and UV.